fwolfst/fwolfst.github.io/_posts/2021-03-07-mailtrain_dokku.md

 ##### Plugin installation

-If you have not yet install the dokku plugin, do so
+If you have not yet installed the dokku plugin, do so

 ```bash
 dokku plugin:install https://github.com/dokku/dokku-mysql.git mysql